TRS in the UK | Clozaril Connect

 Immediately stop Clozaril® treatment, sample blood daily until haematological abnormality is resolved, monitor for infection.
 Do not re-expose the patient.

-If Clozaril has been withdrawn and either a further drop in the WBC count below 2000/mm3 (2.0x109/l) occurs or the ANC falls below 1000/mm3 (1.0x109/l), the management of this condition must be guided by an experienced haematologist.
+If Clozaril® has been withdrawn and either a further drop in the WBC count below 2000/mm3 (2.0x109/l) occurs or the ANC falls below 1000/mm3 (1.0x109/l), the management of this condition must be guided by an experienced haematologist.

 1. National Institute for Health and Care Excellence (NICE).
 Psychosis and schizophrenia in adults: prevention and management.
 Clinical guideline CG178.
 February 2014.
-Available at: https://www.nice.org.uk/guidance/cg178/chapter/1-Recommendations#first-episode-psychosis-2 (last accessed May 2023).
+Available at: https://www.nice.org.uk/guidance/cg178/chapter/1-Recommendations#first-episode-psychosis-2 (last accessed December 2025).

 2. Elkis H, Meltzer HY.
 Refractory schizophrenia.
 Rev Bras Psiquiatr.
 2007; 29: S41-7.